Frequently asked questions

 To book you in for your first appointment, we will need to collect your first name, last name, and contact number.
 We will ask if it's okay to text your number and to leave voicemail messages.

-We may ask for a brief description as to why you're seeking our services.
-This is just so we can add it as a brief note to the psychologist.
+We may ask for a brief description as to why you're seeking our services, just to make sure that it is something with which we can help.
 Please feel free to say as much or as little as you are comfortable with.
 You can summarise in one or two words, such as 'anxiety,' 'relationship difficulties,' 'grief,' or 'children's counselling.'
-If you prefer, you can simply say, "I'll talk about that with the psychologist."
+If you prefer, you can simply say, "I'll talk about that in the session."

 The first session is for you and your psychologist to get to know each other, and also for your psychologist to learn about you and what has prompted you to seek some support.
 Your psychologist will tell you a bit about their practice and how they work, and give you opportunities to ask any questions you might have about counselling.